Regis011/wp-child-theme/README.md

 - [Gulp + Bower starter](https://github.com/Regis011/my_gulp_bower_bootstrap_starter)

 **Check this!
 We have build version 2**
 Version 2 of wp child themes are with webpack and DOM-based Routing for JavaScript.
-[Click here](https://github.com/Regis011/wp-child-theme-v2)Click here
+[Click here](https://github.com/Regis011/wp-child-theme-v2)